How To Create Spring Action To Numpad In Swift Animation

 TYPE_TEXT_VARIATION_PASSWORD

-A variant of TYPE_CLASS_TEXT for entering passwords.
-The input method will display dingbats instead of the actual text.
+for entering passwords.
+The input method will display dingbats instead of the actual text. -

 TYPE_TEXT_VARIATION_URI

-A variant of TYPE_CLASS_TEXT for entering web URLs and other Uniform Resource Identifiers (URIs).
+for entering web URLs and other Uniform Resource Identifiers (URIs). -

 TYPE_TEXT_FLAG_AUTO_COMPLETE